×

 Abstract Class in Scala

-Abstract Class in Scala is created using the abstract keyword.
-Both abstract and non-abstract methods are included in an abstract class.
+An Abstract Class in Scala is created using the abstract keyword.
+It can contain both abstract and non-abstract methods.
+Multiple inheritances are not supported with abstract classes.

 }